AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Abstract

 \section{Abstract}

 The rise of vision foundation models (VFMs) calls for systematic evaluation.
 A common approach pairs VFMs with large language models (LLMs) as general-purpose heads, followed by evaluation on broad Visual Question Answering (VQA) benchmarks.
-However, this protocol has two key blind spots: (i) the instruction tuning data may not align with VQA test distributions, meaning a wrong prediction can stem from such data mismatch rather than a VFM' visual shortcomings; (ii) VQA benchmarks often require multiple visual abilities, making it hard to tell whether errors stem from lacking all required abilities or just a single critical one.
+However, this protocol has two key blind spots: (i) Instruction tuning data may not align with VQA test distributions, meaning a wrong prediction can stem from such data mismatch rather than VFMs' visual shortcomings; (ii) VQA benchmarks often require multiple visual abilities in a single question, making it difficult to determine whether errors arise from the lack of all required abilities or just one key ability.
 To address these gaps, we introduce \ourbench, the first benchmark that explicitly disentangles 14 Atomic Visual Abilities (AVAs)---foundational skills like localization, depth estimation, and spatial understanding that collectively support complex visual reasoning tasks.
 By decoupling AVAs and matching training and test distributions within each, \ourbench pinpoints exactly where a VFM excels or falters.
 Applying \ourbench to leading VFMs thus reveals distinctive “ability fingerprints,” turning VFM selection from educated guesswork into principled engineering.
 Notably, we find that a 0.5B LLM yields similar VFM rankings as a 7B LLM while cutting GPU hours by {8$\times$}, enabling more efficient evaluation.
 By offering a comprehensive and transparent benchmark, we hope \ourbench lays the foundation for the next generation of VFMs.